-Determining a the hours of operation of a mine, processing, or transload facility is a function of many different parameters of a given site: proximity to residences and residential districts, residential density, adjacent land use and activities, the placement of processing equipment within the mine, width of buffers, height of berms, school bus routes and schedules, type of back-up alarms, etc. For projects undergoing environmental review, some of the this information needed to make decisions about hours of operations would be addressed in noise and traffic impact studies.
-An LGU could require these studies be performed regardless of whether a project meets the thresholds for a formal environmental review, especially if a concern exists with proximity of a project to non-conforming land uses.
+Determining the hours of operation of a silica sand project is a function of many different parameters of a given site: proximity to residences and residential districts, residential density, adjacent land use and activities, the placement of processing equipment within the mine, width of buffers, height of berms, school bus routes and schedules, type of back-up alarms, etc. For projects undergoing environmental review, the information needed to make decisions about hours of operations would be addressed in noise and traffic impact studies.
+An LGU could require necessary studies be performed regardless of whether a project meets the thresholds for a formal environmental review, especially if concerns arise about a project's proximity to incompatible land uses.